sebam2k4/exam-platform-angularjs/readme.md

 ## Contributing

 - As this is a graded project for a course, no contributions are accepted at this moment :) I suppose after it's been graded then it can be opened to contributions.
-I will keep ya posted :)
+I will keep ya posted :) However feel free to download the project and experiment!

 ### Getting the code up and running
 1. Firstly you will need to clone this repository by running the ```git clone <project's Github URL>``` command